rargotte/readme-generator/README.md

   7. [Licenses](#Licenses)

   # Installation
-  Fork the project - npm i command from terminal - from the index file in the terminal run command node index
+  Here goes the steps for installing the application.

   # Usage
-  Saves time by automatically craete a Readme file
+  Saves time by automatically create a REadme File

   # Contributions
   n/a

   # Test
-  Watch the video
+  Here goes the steps to run the test

   # Github
   https://github.com/rargotte